Build your own Digital Strategy

 Let’s take a look at the steps you need to take when creating a digital marketing strategy for your hotel:

 Let’s take a look at what your business goals might be.
 Increase revenue, is usually the first thing that gets mentioned.
-But that doesn’t us the best foundation to base our strategy on.
+But that doesn’t give us the best foundation to base our strategy on.
 Some more specific goals might be:

 Hotels tend to have many different revenue streams.
 Each one may have different goals over the next 6-12 months.
 So, we may need to create a different strategy for each revenue stream.